openstreams/wflow/doc/wflow_sbm.rst

 Irrigation
 ~~~~~~~~~~

-Irrigation areas can be define by specifying two maps:
+Irrigation areas can be defined by specifying two maps:

 :wflow_irrigationareas.map:
     Map of areas where irrigation is applied.
 Each area has a unique id.
 The areas do not need to be continuous but